-Navajo Nation reports no new coronavirus cases and no deaths
+Navajo Nation reports no COVID-19 related deaths for 9th day

 WINDOW ROCK, Ariz.
-(AP) — The Navajo Nation on Monday reported no new COVID-19 cases and no deaths.
+(AP) — The Navajo Nation on Monday reported finding no new COVID-19 related deaths for the ninth consecutive day.

-The death toll remains at 1,233 since the pandemic began with the number of confirmed cases at 30,007 on the vast reservation that covers parts of Arizona, New Mexico and Utah.
+The tribe reported four new confirmed coronavirus cases, but no additional deaths on the vast reservation that covers parts of Arizona, New Mexico and Utah.

 The latest numbers bring the Navajo Nation’s pandemic case total to 30,371 with the death toll remaining at 1,262.

 Tribal officials said nearly 16,500 people have recovered from COVID-19 thus far.

 The tribe had been easing into reopening but that slowed somewhat after coronavirus variants were confirmed on the reservation.
 Tribal officials urged residents to stay vigilant.

 Navajo President Jonathan Nez said the tribe recently had a cluster of COVID-19 cases as a result of a family gathering where people were not wearing masks.

 Tribal public health orders mandate that masks be worn on the reservation and a daily curfew is in effect.
 Restaurants cannot have dine-in services.